0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## MPC tokens

-[MPC tokens](dictionary.md#mpc-token) are used by node operators and other token holders for staking on a service provided by a node.
+[MPC tokens](dictionary.md#mpc-token) are the native tokens of PBC, they are used by node operators and other token holders for staking on a service provided by a node.
 Tokens can be confiscated in case of malicious behaviour and be used for dispute settlement.
 Staked tokens incentives honest and reliable node services.
 [Read more about MPC tokens](dictionary.md#mpc-token)